renovatebot/renovate/docs/usage/user-stories/swissquote.md

 ## The future of Renovate at Swissquote

-Not all teams are using Renovate at this stage, but prefer to manually update their dependencies, we would like to enable Renovate at least for critical dependencies in all repositories and hope to make it useful and easy so they choose by themselves to adopt it for more dependencies.
+Not all teams are using Renovate at this stage, as some teams prefer to manually update their dependencies.
+We would like to enable Renovate for critical dependencies in all repositories and hope to make it useful and easy so other teams will adopt it for more dependencies.

 ## How should I get started with Renovate?